 - Stir the softened pears well and add the crumble topping, leaving plenty of lumpy bits to go nice and crispy.
 Sprinkle with almond flakes if using.

-- Bake for twenty five minutes or until crumble topping is golden brown and delicious.
+- Bake for a further twenty five minutes or until crumble topping is golden brown and delicious.

 - Remove from the oven and serve with custard or a scoop of vanilla or sour cream ice cream.
 Delicious!